 The Accelerator is designed to support high-potential businesses to strengthen their fundamentals and become investment-ready.
 Through workshops and direct advising over a four month period, companies focus on their growth strategy, people strategy, capital strategy, and becoming investment ready.
 You can learn more about the current Accelerator portfolio here.

-Our Accelerator has shifted to a virtual format for 2021.
-You can expect the same high-quality programming you would get in an in-person, presented to in a virtual format.
+Our Accelerator has shifted to a hybrid-virtual format.
+You can expect the same high-quality programming you would get in an in-person, presented in a hybrid virtual / in-person format.
 You will continue to have time to collaborate with your cohort, work with your facilitators, and meet one-on-one with your advisors.

 We typically host two cohorts per year.